VignethaYadlapalli/BrewHub-Custom/README.md

 ## Contributing

-If you'd like to contribute to Brewhub, please follow these steps:
+If you'd like to contribute to BrewHub, please follow these steps:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Make your changes and test thoroughly.